 Note: In general, as the number of tables that are included in the view and the number of records

-defined in the database view are based on indexed fields.
+database view are based on indexed fields.

 Database views cannot be created on tables that participate in table rotation.